51Degrees/Device-Detection/README.md

 3. Visual Studio solution with example web site, command line projects and C++ projects to demonstrate how to access from managed and unmanaged code.

-4. Getting started, takes some common User-Agents and returns the value of the IsMobile property.
+4. Getting Started (Pattern and Trie), takes some common User-Agents and returns the value of the IsMobile property.

 5. Match Metrics, takes some common User-Agents and returns various metrics